1. What is the NBA G League?

 There are two types of affiliations: one-to-one affiliation, in which the NBA team fully owns and operates its NBA G League team; and “hybrid” affiliation, in which the NBA team manages and funds the basketball operations while local ownership maintains control of the business and community relations aspects of the team.

-Currently, 21 NBA teams fully own and operate their NBA G League affiliates: the Bucks, Bulls, Cavaliers, Clippers, Grizzlies, Hawks, Hornets, Jazz, Kings, Knicks, Lakers, Nets, Pacers, Raptors, Sixers, Spurs, Suns, Thunder, Timberwolves, and Warriors.
-Five teams have hybrid affiliations with their NBA G League affiliates: the Celtics, Heat, Mavericks, Pistons and Rockets.
+Currently, 27 NBA teams fully own and operate their NBA G League affiliates: Bucks, Bulls, Cavaliers, Celtics, Clippers, Grizzlies, Hawks, Heat, Hornets, Jazz, Kings, Knicks, Lakers, Magic, Mavericks, Nets, Pacers, Pelicans, Pistons, Raptors, Sixers, Spurs, Thunder, Timberwolves, Trail Blazers, Warriors and Wizards.
+Two teams have hybrid affiliations with their NBA G League affiliates: Nuggets and the Rockets.

 NBA teams primarily use their NBA G League affiliates as a place to develop their young talent.
 Players with three years of service or less can be sent, or “assigned,” to the NBA G League an unlimited number of times.
 The NBA team retains an assigned player’s rights and can recall that player at any time.